Der Schuh des Manitu: Connections

 The plot of the movie is closely related to productions based on the works of Karl May such as the film Treasure of Silver Lake.
 The recurring pattern consists of the "evil white man", who tricks the "good white man".
 The Native Americans then think the good man is evil and thus dig up the hatchet, which leads to fights about a secret treasure.
 In the end, only Winnetou and Old Shatterhand can save the day.

 Similarities to other film classics and cultural events of the 60s are also part of the movie.
 For example, when the chief of the Shoshones called Cunning Amphibian carries a bunny in his arms.
 This is similar to how Ernst Stavro Blofeld once held a cat in the James Bond movies or how the artist Joseph Beuys explains pictures to a dead hare in order to teach philosophical concepts.

 One of the film's running gags is Winnetouch, riding ladie's style and holding a parasol, constantly admonishing his horse Shá:ckèlinè (for Jaqueline) not to move too fast for otherwise she would be having to puke again.

 The movie makes further references to spaghetti western by Sergio Leone, Dances With Wolves by Kevin Costner, the mining cart ride from the second Indiana Jones movie by Steven Spielberg as well as different scenes from Terminator 2.
-Additionally, the theme playing before The Shoe of the movie first appears is reminiscent of the Indiana Jones movies.
+The theme playing before The Shoe of the movie first appears is reminiscent of the Indiana Jones movies.
 On the zither, Winnetouch plays the Harry Lime Theme from the movie The Third Man, when he, Abahachi and Ranger are on the Powder Rose Ranch.
 Later, when Uschi and Ranger are captured by Santa Maria, Ranger plays Moon River from Breakfast at Tiffany's on his harmonica.

 This way, uses components from different genres:

 The comedy film appeals to people who have experienced the simple TV age with three programs and have been socialized with Karl May's stories (he makes a short appearance) and shows like The Virginian and Gunsmoke.
 Like spaghetti westerns it was filmed in Almería in Spain and there are lots of men with stubbly faces and a cigarette butt or a harmonica in their mouth, posing like Clint Eastwood and Charles Bronson.
 Especially the many funny details, quotes and jokes are reminiscent of Asterix comics.

 In Karl May's short appearance he presents his book Treasure of Silver Lake, that also features a ride on a draisine.
 When Santa Maria dies in a mud trap, Winnetouch quotes Wilhelm Busch's children's classic Max and Moritz.

-In the end the Shoshone appear at the Manitou's Shoe and sing a song to the melody the soldiers in Stanley Kubrick's Full Metal Jacket sing while marching.
+In the end the Shoshone appear at Manitou's Shoe and sing a song to the melody the soldiers in Stanley Kubrick's Full Metal Jacket sing while marching.
 In the last scene of the movie the narrator mentions Uschi and Ranger's child being called Stan Laurel.